-This was my original blog post in 2011, but I thought I’d repost my manifesto here:
+This was my original blog post at the start of Cemetery Travel in 2011, so I’ll repost my manifesto here:

 I started visiting graveyards by accident.
 A series of missed connections during the first Gulf War resulted in an unanticipated layover in London, where I just happened to pick up Victorian Valhalla, a guidebook to Highgate Cemetery.
 My husband Mason wanted to visit the graveyard because John Gay’s photos made it look so pretty.
 In reality, Highgate was ravishing, full of dramatic marble angels taking wing.

 As it happened, one graveyard led to another.
 Mason and I decided to visit Père Lachaise in Paris because so many famous people came to rest there.
 As we wandered, we accidentally discovered my favorite grave marker in all the world: shackled in the granite, Prometheus raises one fist against the gods.
 If that doesn’t sum up my feeling about death, I don’t know what might.

 So I started looking at graveyards because they were pretty, then because famous people rested there.
 I quickly learned that practically anonymous gravestones tell the best stories.
 I developed a fascination with history as reflected in burial grounds, which led to studying trends in mortuary decoration.
-You can say I’m obsessed with graveyards.
+You can say I’m a cemetery aficionado.
 I don’t mind.

 You might also be interested in: